A Framework for Leveraging Partially-Labeled Data for Product Attribute-Value Identification: Experiments and Results

 \subsection{Comparison with Other Models}

-In \Cref{tab:performance-main}, we present a comparison of three systems -- ToC-AVE, Gen-AVE and \shortname{}. \shortname{} model outperforms its counterparts in recall, achieving 71.8\% in automatic and 80.1\% in manual evaluations, which are the highest among the three models.
-These scores are notably higher (by 11.7\% and 27.3\% in automatic and manual evaluations) than those of the next best-performing model, ToC-AVE.
-Such a significant gap in recall proves that \shortname{} effectively leverages the partially labeled nature of the training data, resulting in more extractions.
+In \Cref{tab:performance-main}, we present a comparison of three systems -- NER-AVE, Seq2Seq-AVE and \shortname{}. \shortname{} model outperforms its counterparts in recall, achieving 71.8\% in automatic and 80.1\% in manual evaluations, which are the highest among the three models.
+These scores are notably higher (by 11.7\% and 27.3\% in automatic and manual evaluations) than those of the next best-performing model, NER-AVE.
+Such a significant gap in recall demonstrates that \shortname{} effectively leverages the partially labeled nature of the training data, resulting in more extractions.
 Indeed, the total number of correct attribute-value extractions rose from 2,636 to 4,121 (a 56.3\% increase) on the 2K test set.
-In terms of precision, both the ToC-AVE and Gen-AVE models exhibit higher precision than the \shortname{} model in both automatic and manual evaluations, with approximately 9-10\% and 4-5\% higher precision, respectively.
+This increase in recall is mainly due to Markers, which is elaborated upon in \Cref{sec:ablation-study}.
+In terms of precision, both the NER-AVE and Seq2Seq-AVE models exhibit higher precision than the \shortname{} model in both automatic and manual evaluations, with approximately 9-10\% and 4-5\% higher precision, respectively.
 Overall, \shortname{} maintains its superiority in F1-score, recording the highest at 71.3\% in automatic evaluations and 83.0\% in manual evaluations, indicating a more balanced and consistent performance.
-However, a drawback of \shortname{} is its slower response time compared to the ToC-AVE model.
+However, a drawback of \shortname{} is its slower response time compared to the NER-AVE model.
 We address a potential solution to this performance-speed trade-off in \Cref{sec:bootstrapping}.

-In \Cref{tab:example-predictions}, we present example cases showcasing \shortname{}'s superior performance in comparison to both ToC-AVE and Gen-AVE models, in terms of the number of attribute-value pairs extracted.
-For instance, in the first example, the \shortname{} model surpasses the other models by identifying four additional attributes -- \textsc{Occasion}, \textsc{Sleeves Type}, \textsc{Pattern} and \textsc{Gender}.
+In \Cref{tab:example-predictions}, we present example cases showcasing \shortname{}'s superior performance in comparison to both NER-AVE and Seq2Seq-AVE models, in terms of the number of attribute-value pairs extracted.

+NER-AVE and Seq2Seq-AVE models are unable to leverage the partially-labeled nature of the training data, as indicated previously in \Cref{tab:architecture_comparison}, despite possibly encountering the remaining unlabeled attribute-value pairs in other examples.
+In particular, each training example is tagged with only 1.53 attribute-value pairs on average, so it's not unexpected that these models maintain a similar tagging frequency during inference. \shortname{} addresses this challenge by incorporating Markers, which allow for the identification of more number of attribute names than what is typically found in the training data.